karabaja4/vscode-explorer-git-status/README.md

 # Installation

-Open this file as administrator in your favorite text editor (make sure to make a backup of this file beforehand):
+Open:

 `{VS Code directory}\resources\app\out\vs\workbench\electron-browser\workbench.main.js`

+as an administrator in your favorite text editor (make sure to make a backup of this file beforehand).

 Copy the code from `dist.min.js` to the end of the file and restart Visual Studio Code.
 Done!